CasKei/StudyVault/Term4/CompStruct/Notes/Basics of Information.md

 Regardless of the specific purpose, we need a way to implement the logic for the machine.
 If we were to explain the workings of an adder, it will be easy with the English language.
-Explaining this t oa machine requires us to carry information in bits and get used to encoding logic.
+Explaining this to a machine requires us to carry information in bits and get used to encoding logic.

 Once we are comfortable with carrying information in bits, we have to start finding components that can manipulate voltages, called a transistor.
 The transistor is not the first tool created to manipulate voltages: triode vacuum tubes and electro-mechanical relays were used in pre-1950s.
 Before electricity was discovered, people used mechanical gears and punch cards to encode digital data.